 The rtems.partition_create directive creates a partition with a user-specified name.
 The partition's name, starting address, length and buffer size are all specified to the rtems.partition_create directive.
-RTEMS allocates a Partition Control Block (PTCB)

-from the PTCB free list.
+RTEMS allocates a Partition Control Block (PTCB) from the PTCB free list.
 This data structure is used by RTEMS to manage the newly created partition.
-The number of buffers in the partition is calculated based upon the specified partition length and buffer size, and returned to the calling task along with a unique partition ID.
+The number of buffers in the partition is calculated based upon the specified partition length and buffer size.
+If successful, the unique partition ID is returned to the calling task.